 Succulent plants are very recognisable due to their water filled, fleshy leaves and stems but not all succulents are alike.
-They can be different in terms of their appearance, growth habit, watering requirements, light requirements, propagation techniques, care requirements etc.
+They can be different in terms of appearance, growth habit, watering requirements, light requirements, propagation techniques, care requirements etc.

 Some succulents can also drop leaves even at the slightest touch or when moved while others are super sturdy.
 Leaves falling off is a very common concern among our customers.